Principal bundles under reductive groups: Fundamental groupoids

-For any integer $r \ge 0$, the open and closed subscheme of $X$ where a given representation of $H$ has rank $r$ is an $H$\nd subsheme of $X$.
+For any integer $r \ge 0$, the open and closed subscheme of $X$ where a given representation of $H$ has rank $r$ is an $H$\nd subscheme of $X$.
 Thus if $X$ is $H$\nd connected, then any representation of $H$ has constant rank.
-The same holds for locally free $H$\nd schemes of finite type.

-Suppose that $X$ is $H$\nd connected, and let $Y$ be a finite locally free $H$\nd scheme over $X$.
-Then $Y$ has constant rank $r$.
-Thus $Y$ is the disjoint union of a finite number $\le r$ of connected open and closed $H$\nd subschemes.
-Further $H^0_{H \times_X Y}(Y,\sO_Y)$ has a finite \'etale $k$\nd subalgebra $k'$, of degree $\le r$, which contains every \'etale subalgebra.
-If $H'$ and $Y'$ are obtained from $H$ and $Y$ by a finite separable extension of scalars along a splitting field for $k'$, then $Y'$ is the disjoint union of a finite number $\le r$ of geometrically $H'$\nd connected $H'$\nd schemes.
-If $Y$ is $H$\nd connected, then $k'$ is a finite separable extension of $k$.
-In this case we may regard $Y$, with its structure of $k'$\nd scheme given by the embedding of $k'$, as an $H_{k'}$\nd scheme over the $k'$\nd scheme $X_{k'}$, and $Y$ is then geometrically $H_{k'}$\nd connected.
+An $H$\nd scheme $Y$ will be called \emph{geometrically $H$\nd connected} if $Y_{k'}$ is $H_{k'}$\nd connected for every finite separable extension $k'$ of $k$.
+It is equivalent to require that $H^0_{H \times_X Y}(Y,\sO_Y)$ should contain no finite \'etale $k$\nd subalgebra other than $k$.
+If $k'$ is an extension of $k$, and if either $k'$ is finite over $k$ or $Y$ is quasi-compact, then $Y$ is geometrically $H$\nd connected if and only if $Y_{k'}$ is geometrically $H_{k'}$\nd connected, because \eqref{e:Hexthom} with $Y$ for $X$ and $H \times_X Y$ for $H$ is an isomorphism.

+Recall that a scheme over $X$ is finite \'etale if and only if it is \'etale locally over $X$ a finite disjoint union of copies of $X$.
+Finite limits of finite \'etale schemes over $X$ are finite \'etale.
+Any morphism of finite \'etale schemes over $X$ factors uniquely as a surjective finite \'etale morphism followed by the embedding of an open and closed subscheme.